 So why are people using Advisr…

 Advisr gives people back time.
 We make life admin easier, we do the thinking for you so you don’t have to remember your insurance and we’re working hard, all the time, focused on making your experience of insurance the best it can be.

 Have you signed up yet?
 Join Advisr

 - Secure your house – make sure you lock the front door, back door and any access ways into your house.

 - Put away your valuables – don’t leave jewellery or precious items out and about.
 If you have a safe, then it is worth putting your valuables that are not coming with you into a safe or somewhere else that you feel is secure.

-- Mow the lawn – Keeping a house looking neat and tidy goes along way to making it looked lived it.
-Imagine if you grass is looking a little long when you leave on holidays, can you imagine what it might look like when you return weeks later.
+- Mow the lawn – Keeping a house looking neat and tidy goes a long way to make it looked lived it.
+Imagine if your grass is looking a little long when you leave on holidays, can you imagine what it might look like when you return weeks later.

 - Turn on your lights – Put your lights on a timer.
-Now days there are even options to control your lights from your smart phone, enabling you to add some random patterns into what light is turned on when to make the activity in your house look less predictable.
+Nowadays there are even options to control your lights from your smartphone, enabling you to add some random patterns into what light is turned on when to make the activity in your house look less predictable.

 - Organise for packages or letters to be collected – an overflowing mailbox or packages that sit on a front porch and haven’t been collected for a few days are a clear signal that no one is home.
 Organise either for you mail and parcels to be held at the post office or collected periodically by a friendly neighbour.

 - Remove your spare key – If you leave a spare key outside your house, just for emergencies, then now is the time to put it inside for the duration of your holiday.